VEGAN PROTEIN IS THE NEW ANIMAL PROTEIN

 We need protein to function at our best, as this nutrient is present in everything, including our cells, bones, muscles, and organs.
-It helps us stay fit, strong, feeling satiated, and gives us energy.
+It helps us stay fit, get strong, feel satiated, and gives us energy.
 It builds muscle, repairs tissues, and regulates hormones.

 Protein consists of 22 types of amino acids, and our bodies need all 22 amino acids to function.
 9 of these are considered essential amino acids (complete proteins), and we need to get them from our foods.

-Unfortunately, there are only a few vegan protein-rich foods that have all 9 essential amino acids.
+Unfortunately, only a few vegan protein-rich foods have all 9 essential amino acids.
 These include quinoa, hemp, soy, and buckwheat.
-Therefore, we need to consume a variety of high-protein vegan foods to ensure we get a good balance of amino acids.
+Therefore, we need to consume various high-protein vegan foods to ensure we get a good balance of amino acids.

-A study done by the American Journal of Clinical Nutrition concluded that the quantity of protein did not impact the risk of IHD (ischemic heart disease).
-Rather the higher intake of animal protein, which could cause an increased risk for IHD.
+A study by the American Journal of Clinical Nutrition concluded that the quantity of protein did not impact the risk of IHD (ischemic heart disease).
+Instead, the higher intake of animal protein could cause an increased risk for IHD.

-Dietary pulses have been shown to significantly lower blood pressure.
+Dietary pulses have been shown to lower blood pressure significantly lower blood pressure.